-Perform a final thorough rinse of the device and instrument block (if applicable) using running tap water (temperature to not exceed 45°C) for a minimum of one (1) minute.
+Perform a final thorough rinse of the device and instrument block (if applicable) under running warm tap water for at least one (1) minute.

 Visually inspect to confirm the removal of debris.
 Repeat the cycle if needed.

 Dry the device using a non-shedding wipe or clean compressed air.